 As shown on the graph, it is very close to the “not caught” outcome - this is because the probability of being caught was 0.1 - so obviously it is close to the not caught outcome when graphed.

 Additionally, when you draw a horizontal line from it to the risk neutral line, and then draw another line downwards (or just do 2.428^2), you get 5.89 - which is called the certainty equivalent (CE).
-This how much one would get if they took an option with no risk.
+This how much one values their stolen money.

 For risk averse, the CE (5.89) is less than the expected income (5.9) for risk neutral, which means this individual is risk averse.
 So the risk averse individual would accept less to avoid risk.